BBCNI/Interminimal/README.md

 return <T text={["language"]} />;
 ```

 When `text` is a single element array it is treated as a tag.
 This is to allow us to mix fat strings and dictionary tags in our data structures and render them with the same code.
-It also helps when we translate attributes - more on that soon.
+It also helps when we translate properties - more on that soon.

 If we need an element other than `span` we can tell `T` what to render: